-Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list for 30 days.
+Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list for [insert amount of time reasonable for PHA].
 If not all household members have disclosed their SSNs at the next time a unit becomes available, the PHA will offer a unit to the next eligible applicant family on the waiting list.